-The expert in urban climate and air quality, Koen De Ridder, has developed in the VITO Institute the UrbClim model, one of the few that offer information in detail at the local level on indicators such as climate, temperature, pollution, extreme weather changes or the so-called heat islands in cities (Urban Heat Island, UHI) that carry temperatures up to 10ºC higher than their rural environment with direct effects on the health and well-being of cities.
-Unlike this model, most existing ones only offer macro data at the regional or global level.
+De Ridder, an expert in urban climate and air quality,developed the UrbClim model at the VITO Institute.
+This is one of the few climate models offering detailed local level information on factors such as climate, temperature, pollution, extreme weather changes and so-called heat islands in cities (Urban Heat Island, UHI).
+These islands have temperatures up to 10ºC higher than the rural environment, directly affecting the health and well-being of citizens.
+Most other models only offer macro data at the regional or global level.

 The model is part of a European program that produces climate simulations in 100 European cities, explaining microclimatic effects.
 Simulations have been carried out with a high degree of certainty in cities such as Barcelona, Paris, London, Berlin, Athens and Brussels, following UN Intergovernmental Panel on Climate Change (IPCC) scenarios up to the end of the 21st century.
 In Barcelona and its metropolitan area, this research is carried out by Xavier Rodó's team at the Global Health Institute of Barcelona (ISGlobal).
 It takes into account indicators such as temperature, rainfall, number of hot days, air pollution, energy and transport, forest fires, heat-related diseases and aquatic ecosystems, among many others.